Brewster F2A Buffalo: Finland

-Finnish pilots regarded the B-239E as being easy to fly, or in the words of ace Ilmari Juutilainen, a "gentlemen's travelling [or touring] plane".
+Finnish pilots regarded the 239 as being easy to fly, or in the words of ace Ilmari Juutilainen, a "gentlemen's travelling [or touring] plane".
 The Buffalo was also popular within the FAF because of its relatively long range and good maintenance record.
 This was in part due to the efforts of the Finnish mechanics, who solved a problem that plagued the Wright Cyclone engine by inverting one of the piston rings in each cylinder, which had a positive effect on reliability.
 The cooler weather of Finland also helped, because the engine was prone to overheating as noted in tropical Pacific use.
 The Brewster Buffalo earned a reputation in Finnish Air Force service as one of its more successful fighter aircraft, along with the Fiat G.50, which scored an unprecedented kill-loss ratio of 33-1.

 In service from 1941 to 1945, Buffalos of Lentolaivue 24 (Fighter Squadron 24) claimed 477 Soviet Air Force warplanes destroyed, with the combat loss of just 19 Buffalos, an outstanding victory ratio of 26:1.

-During the Continuation War, Lentolaivue 24 (Fighter Squadron 24) was equipped with the B-239s until May 1944, when the Buffalos were transferred to Hävittäjälentolaivue 26 (Fighter Squadron 26).
+During the Continuation War, Lentolaivue 24 (Fighter Squadron 24) was equipped with the 239s until May 1944, when the Buffalos were transferred to Hävittäjälentolaivue 26 (Fighter Squadron 26).
 Most of the pilots of Lentolaivue 24 were Winter War combat veterans.
-This squadron claimed a total of 459 Soviet aircraft with B-239s, while losing 15 Buffalos in combat.
+This squadron claimed a total of 459 Soviet aircraft with 239s, while losing 15 Buffalos in combat.

 The Brewsters had their baptism by fire in Finland on 25 June 1941, when a pair of Buffalos from 2/LLv24, operating from Selänpää airfield (ICAO:EFSE) intercepted 27 Soviet Tupolev SBs from 201st SBAP near Heinola.
 Five SBs were claimed as downed.
 Subsequent attacks were repelled by LLv24 pilots who, by dusk, had flown 77 sorties.